Cologne hostage crisis: Aftermath

 Heinz Buchner was lauded as a hero for his selfless actions on the bus, though tabloid newspapers incorrectly claimed that Buchner had physically jumped into the bullet's path to save the child.
+There were also initially inaccurate reports about the killing of the bus driver, variously claiming it was preceded by an argument or physical struggle, as well as the identities of those who had escaped the bus before the end of the hijacking, with reports during the incident mistakenly only describing three rather than four by excluding the 11-year-old.

 Among Bor's possessions, a parachute, an altimeter, a sextant, and a portable navigation system were found.
 As witnesses also stated that Bor once talked used the word "airport" in his ramblings, leading investigators believed that Bor intended to hijack a plane, either before settling with the sight-seeing bus or for use in a later part of the hijacking.

 North Rhine-Westphalia Police were unable to come up with a motive.
 The hijacking's two fatalities were killed after Bor was certain they were German, which led media to suggest that Bor had anti-German sentiments.
 All witnesses stated that Bor seemed unpredictable, angry, and never stated what he wanted to achieve.
 On 29 July, still in recovery, Heinz Buchner told reporters that Bor was completely unreasonable, saying, "In hindsight, I can tell you with certainty that I'm right to say that he [Bor] was a complete madman, a rebel, a completely sick human being, a psychopath, who was not with any group, who simply performed these actions because he felt like killing. [...]
 He did not want money, he demanded nothing, he just wanted to kill".

 State prosecutor Karl Uckermann called Bor a "political murderer" and that he dressed "like a professional terrorist".
 Police press speaker Winrich Granitzka said given the "professional, determined execution" of the crime, he would speculate that Bor was "either mentally ill or setting a political beacon".
 Granitzka specified that there was no way to truly determine the motive, though he was in agreement with the assessment of Uckermann, who described Bor as "an absolute sadist who enjoyed killing".
 Criminal psychologist Frank Stein wrote in his 2003 book Grundlagen der Polizeipsychologie that Bor's background and behaviour pointed towards him being a "mentally ill, psychopathic offender" and that the hijacking was committed solely to fulfill a power fantasy to feel a sense of control for previous "conflicts and failures in his life".
+The motive remains officially unknown.

 The Global Terrorism Database entered the hostage-taking and murders into their statistics.
 Jay Robert Nash included the hijacking in his 1998 book Terrorism in the 20th Century: A Narrative Encyclopedia From the Anarchists, through the Weathermen, to the Unabomber.